Julie-nguyen5960/creative_coding_blog/posts/fifth-week.md

 - PixiJS

-3. use RiTa.jsLinks to an external site. to generate a post-digital poem responding to the work in your blog.
+**3. use RiTa.jsLinks to an external site. to generate a post-digital poem responding to the work in your blog.**

 ---
 # Homework 5b

-1. pick a three.js example from hereLinks to an external site., and implement it directly in your blog.
+**1. pick a three.js example from hereLinks to an external site., and implement it directly in your blog.**

 - Pay close attention to the import statements - there will most likely be a bunch of javascript assets you will need to wrangle, either from a CDNLinks to an external site., or your static folder